derekl-beep/stackedit-notes/Java.md

 ### Linked List in Java

 `java.util.LinkedList` includes the implementation of `LinkedList` in java.
-This is an implementation of a doubly linked list.
+This implements a doubly linked list.

 ```java
 package com.derek;